 An overview of Mike Leigh’s process

-While all filmmaking is collaborative, Mike Leigh takes collaboration to another level: he develops characters and the script with his actors; encourages the actors to work with department heads to decide where characters live, what they wear, and how their hair and makeup should be done; and he encourages cooperation across all technical departments to ensure a unified look.
+While all filmmaking is collaborative, Mike Leigh takes collaboration to another level.
+He develops characters and the script with his actors.
+Leigh encourages the actors to work with department heads to decide where characters live, what they wear, and how they look.
+And he encourages cooperation across all technical departments to ensure a unified look.

-Leigh’s directorial approach is quietly radical, starting with little more than a basic premise for a film and developing this idea into a full-fledged story in collaboration with his actors.
-When he approaches his team about a new film, his department heads get only the gist of the plot: Vera Drake (2004) was about a backstreet abortionist in the 1950s; Mr Turner (2014) was about the late years in the life of the painter J.W.H.
-Turner; Peterloo (2018) was about the Peterloo Massacre.
+Leigh’s directorial approach is quietly radical.
+He starts with little more than a basic premise for a film.
+He then develops this idea into a full-fledged story in collaboration with his actors.
+When he approaches his team about a new film, his department heads get only the gist of the plot.
+For Vera Drake (2004), the department heads knew it was about a backstreet abortionist in the 1950s.
+For Mr Turner (2014), they knew it was about the late years in the life of the painter J.W.H.
+Turner.
+For Peterloo (2018), they knew it was about the Peterloo Massacre.

-The actors often know even less, because they are only permitted to know what their individual characters would have known.
-In Vera Drake, the actors playing Vera’s family did not know she was an abortionist, or that the film would deal with abortion at all — until they improvised the scene halfway through the film where Vera is arrested.
+The actors often know even less, because they only know what their individual characters would have known.
+In Vera Drake, the actors playing Vera’s family did not know she was an abortionist.
+They didn’t even know the film would deal with abortion at all — until they improvised the scene halfway through the film when Vera gets arrested.
 Some actors in the film, like Chris O’Dowd, who was in one scene as a man buying a suit from Vera’s tailor son, did not even know if the film was a comedy or a drama.1

-Leigh starts rehearsals by working with each actor individually to develop his or her character, always based on real people the actor knows personally.
-Leigh and the actor work together to invent the particular character’s personal history, personality, and some sense of how the character would move and think.
+Leigh starts rehearsals by working with each actor individually to develop his or her character.
+The characters are always based on real people the actor knows personally.
+Together, they invent the character’s personal history, personality, and some sense of how the character would move and think.
 Leigh will then join up actors who will be performing together.
-Through improvisation, the actors develop a shared history with each other.
-Leigh asks that, through improvisation, they decide on the past they have in common, up to the very moment the film begins.
+Through improvisation, the actors develop a shared history with each other, up to the very moment the film begins.

 Watch our in-depth masterclass with Mike Leigh

-When Leigh’s films are in production, they are “shrouded in secrecy” in part because the actors themselves are asked to keep secrets — and are also left in the dark.
-8 The actors are only present for rehearsals for the scenes in which their characters are present; they are kept completely unaware of the pieces in the film that do not involve them.
-Sometimes, this means actors do not have a sense for the plot of the film they are in the process of making: famously, even the central characters in Vera Drake did not know they were making a film about a backstreet abortionist until they were halfway through making it — when their characters found out.
-Even in rehearsal, Leigh refuses to discuss any of the characters’ motivations or backstory openly, and the actors are forbidden from discussing the work outside of the rehearsal room.
+When Leigh’s films are in production, they are “shrouded in secrecy.”
+This is in part because the actors themselves are asked to keep secrets — and are also left in the dark.
+8 The actors are only present for rehearsals for the scenes in which their characters are present.
+They are kept completely unaware of the pieces in the film that do not involve them.
+Sometimes, this means actors do not have a sense for the plot of the film they are making.
+Famously, the central characters in Vera Drake did not know the film was about a backstreet abortionist — until their characters found out.
+Even in rehearsal, Leigh refuses to discuss any of the characters’ motivations or backstory openly.
+The actors are forbidden from discussing the work outside of the rehearsal room.

-During the rehearsal process, the actors also have the opportunity to collaborate with the film’s costume designer, production designer, and makeup designer.
-In most films, costumes are handed to actors, who show up on the day of shooting to discover what their characters’ attire looks like.
-In a Mike Leigh film, however, the actors are involved with making these decisions, so actors use costume design as another means of crafting their character and making sure that their vision of the character matches the costumes and sets.
-Leigh’s costume designer Jacqueline Durran, production designer Suzie Davies, and makeup designer Christine Blundell cite this collaboration as crucial, allowing them to benefit from the actors’ insights into the characters and the story.
+During the rehearsal process, the actors collaborate with the film’s costume designer, production designer, and makeup designer.
+In most films, costumes are handed to actors, with little advanced warning before the shoot.
+In a Mike Leigh film, however, the actors are involved with making these decisions.
+On Leigh’s films, actors can make sure that their vision of the character matches the costumes and sets.
+Leigh’s costume designer Jacqueline Durran, production designer Suzie Davies, and makeup designer Christine Blundell cite this collaboration as crucial.
+It allows them to benefit from the actors’ insights into the characters and the story.

 Once Leigh has crafted the script, he and the actors rehearse on set for a few weeks before they shoot.
 During this time, cinematographer Dick Pope may step in to start thinking about how to shoot the scene.
-As Kinnear explained to us, by the time an actor is on camera at the start of the shoot of a Mike Leigh film, they have a fully fleshed-out understanding of their characters and are ready to go — there’s no learning who your character is from day-to-day as you shoot, as you often do on a film set, or figuring it out through the course of the run, as you would in theatre.
+Kinnear told us that at the start of the Mike Leigh film shoot, actors are fully ready to go.
+There’s no learning who your character is from day-to-day as you shoot, as you often do on a film set.
+There’s no figuring it out through the course of the run, as you would in theatre.
 The work is all done.

 Inside the actors’ surgeries: collaboration between costumes, production design, and makeup

-Production designers, costume designers, and hair-and-makeup designers must interpret the personality and history of a character in much the same way an actor does.
-Most of the time, when an actor plays a key character in one of Mike Leigh’s films, they will spend months rehearsing with Leigh to learn who their character is before the heads of department come on board to help express the character’s identity through everything from set design to skin appearance.
-It’s through the designers’ visual work that we get to know these characters: we learn about their vanity, socio-economic status, loves, hates, barbs, vices… all through how they dress, wear their hair, or decorate their homes.
+Production designers, costume designers, and hair-and-makeup designers must interpret the character much like an actor does.
+Most actors Mike Leigh’s films spend months rehearsing with Leigh to learn who their character is.
+Then, the heads of department come on board to help express the character’s identity.
+This is done visually through everything from set design to skin appearance.
+How characters dress, wear their hair, and decorate their homes reveals there vanity, socio-economic status, loves, hates, barbs, vices, etc.

-On Mike Leigh’s films, Davies, along with hair-and-makeup designer Christine Blundell, and costume designer Jacqueline Durran take part in what they fondly call “actors’ surgeries.”
-During the late stages of rehearsal, the department heads gather in a room with an ac tor after the actor has fully developed their character’s personality and history.
-Davies, Blundell, and Durran hotseat the actor, asking them questions about who they are and how they might choose to express themselves.
+The heads of department take part in what the team fondly call “actors’ surgeries.”
+The team includes hair-and-makeup designer Christine Blundell, and costume designer Jacqueline Durran.
+During the late stages of rehearsal, the department heads gather in a room with the actor.
+Davies, Blundell, and Durran hotseat the actor.
+The ask them questions about who they are and how they might choose to express themselves.
 Based on their responses, Blundell, Durran, and Davies build and refine their work.

-On most films, heads of department rarely get to collaborate so closely with the actors, even though they often state that they would like to.
+On most films, heads of department rarely get to collaborate so closely with the actors.
+But they often state that they would like to.
 Tight production schedules and busy actors do not always leave time for it.
-Leigh, however, ensures that he builds time into each film’s schedule to allow for that communication and these “surgeries,” allowing Blundell, Durran, and Davies to tailor their work specifically to what the actors have already envisioned.
-The actors can then use the work of these heads of department to immerse themselves in the film’s world more thoroughly and before the shoot.
+Leigh ensures that he builds time into each film’s schedule to allow for that communication and these “surgeries.”
+This enables Blundell, Durran, and Davies to tailor their work specifically to what the actors have already envisioned.
+The actors can then immerse themselves in the film’s world more thoroughly and before the shoot.

-Davies, for instance, has to think about both the big picture and the smaller details within her production design.
-In a film like Peterloo, Davies’ task was to not only find a big outdoor space that would accommodate the production’s logistical needs and to build a replica of St. Peter’s Square in that space.
+Davies has to think about both the big picture and the smaller details within her production design.
+In Peterloo, Davies had to find a big outdoor space that would accommodate the production’s logistical needs.
+She also had to build a replica of St. Peter’s Square in that space.
 She also designed the home spaces of some of the key players, which revealed details about each character.
 This is why the “surgeries” are so crucial.
 In conversation, Maxine Peake told Davies that her character, Nellie, was quite “house proud” even though she was poor.
-In line with that characterization, Davies dodged the stereotype of making a working class character’s house dirty and ramshackle; instead, the domestic set is neat and well-tended, reflecting the pride Nelly takes in her home.
+Davies thus dodged the stereotype of making a working class character’s house dirty and ramshackle.
+Instead, the domestic set is neat and well-tended, reflecting the pride Nelly takes in her home.

 Blundell’s work on Peterloo was particularly fascinating, because it was so detailed and yet seemingly invisible.
-Even though the working class characters in the film do not wear makeup, Blundell still had to work on their faces to ensure that the state of their skin and teeth appeared historically accurate.
+Although the working class characters in the film don’t wear makeup, Blundell still had to work on their faces.
+Specifically, she needed to ensure that the state of their skin and teeth appeared historically accurate.
 Such attention to detail is characteristic of the filmmaking process Leigh encourages.
-In a film with a lesser creative team, makeup and hair becomes an afterthought, or it is left up to actors and their personal stylist teams.
+In a film with a lesser creative team, makeup and hair becomes an afterthought.
+Sometimes, it is even left up to actors and their personal stylist teams.
 But for Leigh, Blundell, Davies, and Durran, every detail tells a story.

 Editing a Mike Leigh film

 Many discussions of Mike Leigh’s process centre around the rehearsal period.
 But what happens after he calls cut?
-Leigh and his cinematographer, Dick Pope, may choose what to shoot, but it is editor Jon Gregory who chooses what we see.
-Leigh’s penchant for ensemble scenes is filtered through Gregory’s eye: he controls whether we see these in mid-shots, close-ups, or wides.
-There are so many choices for how to cover these scenes, which are often quite long, meaning Leigh needs an incredibly skilled editor.
+Leigh and his cinematographer, Dick Pope, may choose what to shoot.
+But it is (recently deceased) editor Jon Gregory who chose what we saw.
+Leigh’s penchant for ensemble scenes has been filtered through Gregory’s eye.
+Gregory controlled whether we see these in mid-shots, closeups, or wides.
+There are so many choices for how to cover these often long scenes.
+This means Leigh needs an incredibly skilled editor.

-Gregory is the longest standing of all of Leigh’s collaborators whom we’ve interviewed for Peterloo in process.
-They first worked together on High Hopes (1988) and have been working together on and off since, on films like Naked (1993), Secrets & Lies (1996), and Mr. Turner (2014).
-Outside of his work with Leigh, Gregory has worked across genres and styles on Four Weddings and a Funeral, Donnie Brasco, The Road, A United Kingdom, multiple films with Martin McDonagh, and more.
+Gregory was the longest standing of all of Leigh’s collaborators whom we’ve interviewed for Peterloo in process.
+They first worked together on High Hopes (1988).
+They worked together on and off since on films like Naked (1993), Secrets & Lies (1996), and Mr. Turner (2014).
+Outside of his work with Leigh, Gregory worked across genres and styles.
+His other credits include: Four Weddings and a Funeral, Donnie Brasco, The Road, A United Kingdom, multiple films with Martin McDonagh, and more.

-From Gregory’s description, editing is the one part of Leigh’s process that hews closely to what we would consider traditional filmmaking.
-But Leigh’s films still come with their own specific joys and challenges: Gregory has to make his first assembly without the aid of a script.
-He edits while the film is shooting, which means he often receives scenes out of order and has to guess where they might fit in the film’s overall narrative.
-Since Leigh does not use storyboards, Gregory is left almost fumbling around in the dark.
-In the case of Peterloo, he edited a 20-minute unscripted battle scene with almost no guide other than the scrambled footage he was given.
+From Gregory’s description, editing is the one part of Leigh’s process that hews closely to more traditional filmmaking.
+Editing Leigh’s films still come with their own specific joys and challenges.
+Gregory had to make his first assemblies without the aid of a script.
+He edited while the film was shooting, often receiving scenes out of order.
+He would have to guess where they might fit in the film’s overall narrative.
+Since Leigh does not use storyboards, Gregory was left almost fumbling around in the dark.
+In the case of Peterloo, Gregory edited a twenty-minute unscripted battle scene from the scrambled footage he received.

-Like all of Leigh’s collaborators interviewed in Peterloo in process, Gregory also loves working with Leigh.
-Gregory describes Leigh’s deep trust in his collaborators: Leigh has very little involvement in the actual edit, leaving Gregory to work his magic almost independently until the final stages.
+Like all of Leigh’s collaborators interviewed in Peterloo in process, Gregory also loved working with Leigh.
+As Gregory put it, it’s because Leigh trusts his collaborators.
+Leigh has very little involvement in the actual edit.
+He would leave Gregory to work his magic almost independently until the final stages.